 6. What applications may Accoya® be used for?

 Accoya® has been shown to deliver performance that exceeds that of even the most durable tropical hardwoods.
-It is ideal for exterior applications such as doors, window frames, garden decking, façades, cladding and sidings, boat decks and garden furniture where exposure to the elements means that dimensional stability, durability and UV resistance are important.
+It is ideal for exterior applications such as doors, window frames, garden decking, façades, cladding and sidings, boat decks and garden furniture where exposure to the elements means that dimensional stability and durability are important.
 In Holland, for example, acetylated wood was used as a canal siding and removed after 10 years’ exposure to water without showing any signs of degradation.

 7. Can Accoya® be used in marine applications?

 Yes, Accoya® wood is ideal for boat decks and trimmings and freshwater applications, such as canal sidings.
 Due to its lack of toxicity, however, Accoya® is not suitable for underwater use in a salt water environment.